bengtj100/stacky-lang/Reference.md

 |:----------|:------:|:---------------------------------------------------------|
 | Append    | `++`   | `[ s1:string s2:string <] ---> [ "s1 followed by s2" <]` |

-### Stacks
+### Listss

-Stacks are ordered lists of Stacky values.
+Lists are ordered sequences of Stacky values.
 This is the main [composite datatype](https://en.wikipedia.org/wiki/Composite_data_type).
-The elements of a stack can be any Stacky value, such as atoms and integers, but also other stacks.
-Unlike other code, stacks aren't immediatelly evaluated, making it possible to delay execution and even store them in the environment.
+The elements of a list can be any Stacky value, such as atoms and integers, but also other lists.
+Unlike other code, lists aren't immediatelly evaluated, making it possible to delay execution and even store them in the environment.
 This is how new operations are defined in Stacky.

-A stored stack will be immediatelly evaluated when it is retrieved.
+A stored list will be immediatelly evaluated when it is retrieved.

 Example: